← Return to Blog

-What Is Voluntourism?
+What is Voluntourism?

 Voluntourism is a relatively new phenomenon that combines tourism with global development.
-As opposed to volunteering, where completing a service project is your main objective, voluntouring’s primary goal is travel with a smaller service component.
-As a voluntourist, you are a short-term traveler who comes to do something to aid the people or the environment of a place.
-A voluntourist is by definition a tourist.
+As opposed to simple volunteering, where completing a service project is your main objective, voluntouring’s primary goal is travel with a smaller service component.

-What is an example of voluntourism?
+What is an example of voluntourism

 Building projects — new schools, homes, or hospitals — are some of the most common types of voluntourism projects.
 They provide instant gratification, after all.
 When you get there … no house.
-When you leave … a new home!
-That’s not the only thing you can do, though.
-What are the other types of voluntourism?
+When you leave … a new home

 • Teaching English as a second language